JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/README.md

 ## Repo Organization

-Give the layout of the repo and what can be found where.
-Make it easy on those who are interested by making the headings of the various things in this section clickable links to the relevant folder or file in the repo.

 ### Reports

 The reports will conist of a Bill of Materials (BOM), Schematic, and List of Contraints and Speficiations.